Together Films

 Protected ContentThis content can be viewed anywhere except for the following regions: Taiwan.

-$9.99After this content becomes available December 3rd at 6:00 am UTC, the December 8th at 12:00 am UTC livestream can be viewed anytime until December 8th at 5:45 am.
+$9.99After this content becomes available December 3rd at 6:00 am UTC, you'll have 4 days 23 hours to start watching.
+Once you begin, you'll have 24 hours to finish watching the film.
+The December 8th at 12:00 am UTC livestream can be viewed anytime until December 8th at 5:45 am.
 Need help?

 Invisible Nation: Connecting Democracies Globally.
 Democracies flourish when they work together.
 This event will examine how international relationships—parliamentary alliances, civic networks, and cross-border collaborations—can strengthen democratic practices.
 Using Taiwan’s partnerships as a focal point, participants will discuss opportunities for deeper connections between legislatures, NGOs, and grassroots movements across continents.
 Democracies must urgently build their own global alliances of activists, governments, businesses, and citizens, around transparency, accountability, and solidarity.
 The speakers will be announced soon.